 Help Points

 Help Points are similar to intercom systems.
 Help Points are circular white stands with a centrally positioned button you can press to speak to our Control Centre who will be able to assist you in continuing your journey.
-Available in prominent locations on platform, at all our staffed and unstaffed stations Help Points provide a link to our Control Centre who will also be able to assist you in continuing your journey 24 hours a day 7 days a week (except 25th and 26th December)
+Available in prominent locations on platform, at many of our staffed and unstaffed stations Help Points provide a link to our Control Centre who will also be able to assist you in continuing your journey 24 hours a day 7 days a week (except 25th and 26th December)

 Assistance Staff